just-the-docs/just-the-docs/docs/ui-components/code.md

 ### Using mermaid with AsciiDoc

-This section concerns people using AsciiDoc (e.g. via [jekyll-asciidoc](https://github.com/asciidoctor/jekyll-asciidoc)).
+Users of [AsciiDoc](https://asciidoc.org/) (e.g. via [jekyll-asciidoc](https://github.com/asciidoctor/jekyll-asciidoc)) may need additional configuration to use mermaid.

-If you want to use Just the Docs' mermaid support, you need to tell AsciiDoc how to generate output that is understood by mermaid.
-The simplest way to do this is to use a passthrough block:
+By default, AsciiDoc generates HTML markup that mermaid cannot properly parse.
+The simplest way to resolve this is to use a [passthrough block](https://docs.asciidoctor.org/asciidoc/latest/pass/pass-block/):
 {% highlight asciidoc %}
 ++++
 <pre class="language-mermaid">